 Blumhouse dominates the horror genre in the 21st century.
-And while its films may be a hit or a miss, the production house has given us some of the finest horror features in recent years, including Jordan Peele’s ‘Get Out’.
-This February, with ‘Fantasy Island‘, Blumhouse offers a rather sinister twist to a tropical island that fulfills your fantasies.
-So, be careful what you wish for as there may be a heavy price to pay in return.
+And while its films may be a hit or a miss, the production house has given us some of the finest horror features in recent years, including Jordan Peele’s ‘Get Out.’
+This February, with ‘Fantasy Island,’ Blumhouse offers a rather sinister twist to a tropical island that fulfills your fantasies.
+So, be careful what you wish for, as there may be a heavy price to pay in return.

-The film centers around “the enigmatic Mr. Roarke” and his remote tropical resort, the “Fantasy Island”, where he turns the fantasies of his lucky guests into reality.
+The story centers around “the enigmatic Mr. Roarke” and his remote tropical resort, the “Fantasy Island”, where he turns the fantasies of his lucky guests into reality.
 But when their dreams turn into nightmares, the group of guests realize the island may be twisting their wishes.
 The guests then have to solve the island’s mystery in order to escape alive.

 Mr. Roarke